RyukShi/Ghibli-Studio-React/README.md

 # Ghibli-Studio-React
 This application allows you to view the various animated films produced by Ghibli Studio.
+This application is available, click on this [LINK](https://ryukshi.github.io/Ghibli-Studio-React/ "Ghibli Studio React") to discover it.

 ## Home screenshot